Jacques Tati: Early life

 Jacques was born on 9 October 1907 in Le Pecq.
-He seems to have been an indifferent student, but excelled in tennis and horse-riding.
+He seems to have been an indifferent student, but excelled in tennis and horseback riding.
 He left school in 1923, at the age of 16, and his grandfather trained him as a picture framer in the family business.
 Between 1927 and 1928, he completed his national military service at Saint-Germain-en-Laye with the Cavalry's 16th Regiment of Dragoons.
 On leaving the military, he took on an apprenticeship in London, where he was first introduced to rugby.
 Returning to Paris, he joined the semi-professional rugby team Racing Club de France, captained by Alfred Sauvy, and whose supporters included Tristan Bernard.
 It was there that he first discovered his comic talents, entertaining his teammates during intervals with impersonations of their sporting endeavours.
 He also first met Jacques Broido, with whom he became lifelong friends.

-The global economic crisis reached France in 1931–32.
+The Great Depression reached France in 1931–32.
 Tati left both the Racing Club de France, and to his family's disapproval, his apprenticeship at Cadres Van Hoof.
 Giving up a relatively comfortable middle-class lifestyle to be a struggling performing artist during hard economic times, he developed a collection of highly physical mime routines that would become his Impressions Sportives (Sporting Impressions).
 Each year from 1931 to 1934, he participated in an amateur show organised by Alfred Sauvy.